FrostyAqua37/URL-Shortener/README.md

 # URL-Shortener
 A simple personal web project to transform long URLs into shorter ones or QR codes.
 The program uses the TinyURL API service to shorten and format URLs.
-This web project is built upon the microframework Flask in Python.
+This web project is built upon the microframework Flask in Python. **The website requires an TinyUrl API token.**

 ## Features
 * Includes an user interface that is displayed through the browser.